Zeppelin500/MBusinoLib/README.md

 Thanks to **AllWize!** for the origin library https://github.com/allwize/mbus-payload

-Thanks to **HWHardsoft** for the M-Bus communication at the example https://github.com/HWHardsoft/emonMbus
+Thanks to **HWHardsoft** and **TrystanLea** for the M-Bus communication for MBusino: https://github.com/HWHardsoft/emonMbus and https://github.com/openenergymonitor/HeatpumpMonitor

 ### Class: `MBusinoLib`